-Sobeys continues to focus on improvement in its logistics functions through system upgrades and improvements, voice pick technology and other logistics productivity software and tools.
-Sobeys has two fully automated distribution centres: Terrebonne, Québec and Vaughan, Ontario.
+Sobeys continues to focus on improving its logistics functions through system upgrades, voice pick technology and other productivity software and tools.
+Sobeys currently has two fully automated distribution centres: Terrebonne, Québec and Vaughan, Ontario.
 The technology at these centres enables automated stock picking and load assembly systems for improved product selection accuracy and the ability to customize store deliveries according to the unique layout of each store.
-The Company has also constructed a new distribution centre near Victoria, British Columbia, which became fully operational during the summer of 2012.